savonet/book/workflow.md

 Plugins can be a bit difficult to understand if you have no idea what the plugin does, in which case the documentation on the author's websites can be useful.

+\TODO{explain that it takes startup time and that loading can be disabled}

 #### Stereo Tool

 A last possibility to handle your sound is to use software dedicated to